Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Experiments

 \textbf{Further losses.} Recent literature has proposed other losses to predict probabilistic embeddings.
-While they have given sensible empirical results, we can use our experimental setup to investigate whether their predictions \emph{exactly} match the true posteriors.
+We investigate their empirical successes further under our experimental setup to find whether they \emph{exactly} match the true posteriors.
 We reimplement Hedged Instance Embeddings (HIB) \cite{oh2018modeling} and Expected Likelihood Kernels (ELK) \cite{kirchhof2022non} and modify them to our contrastive setup, as detailed in the supplementary.
-All losses are hyperparameter-tuned via grid search. \cref{tab:bench_results} shows that all losses recover $\mu(x)$ with a rank correlation $\geq 0.82$ despite the considerable noise in our experimental setup.
-We find that, besides MCInfoNCE, ELK also recovers $\kappa(x)$ well (rank corr. $=0.92$).
+All losses are hyperparameter tuned via grid search. \cref{tab:bench_results} shows that all losses recover $\mu(x)$ with a Rank Corr. $\geq 0.82$ despite the high noise in our experimental setup.
+We find that, besides MCInfoNCE, ELK also recovers $\kappa(x)$ well (Rank Corr. $=0.92$).
 This is the first confirmation that ELK predicts correct posteriors in a controlled setup and opens space for future theoretical investigations.